sarika2446/ece4160/lab12.md

 Although open loop control can be unreliable due to how much variability there can be between runs, we found this approach to be decently successful, hitting 6 out of the 9 waypoints.

-Below is a video of one of our best runs.
+Below is a video of our best run.

 [![OLC](https://img.youtube.com/vi/wp4BHi55qmI/0.jpg)](https://www.youtube.com/watch?v=wp4BHi55qmI "OLC")